cyberark/conjur/README.md

 ## Getting Started

-Please refer to our [Quick Start Guide](https://www.conjur.org/get-started/quick-start/oss-environment/) for detailed information on using Conjur OSS for the first time, or, refer to the
+Please refer to our [Quick Start Guide](https://www.conjur.org/get-started/quick-start/oss-environment/) for detailed information on using Conjur Open Source for the first time, or, refer to the
 [Conjur docs](https://docs.conjur.org/Latest/en/Content/Resources/_TopNav/cc_Home.htm) for specific guides relating to setup, integrations, administration, and more.

 ### Compatibility

-We **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
+We **strongly** recommend choosing the version of this project to use from the latest [Conjur Open_Source suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
 When possible, upgrade your Conjur version to match the